 Iowa Summer Rep

-The University of Iowa's professional repertory theatre company, Iowa Summer Rep, represents a rich tradition of nearly a century of summer theatre at UI.
+For nearly a century Iowa Summer Rep was a central part of Eastern Iowa’s cultural life.
 Beginning with Edward C. Mabie's arrival on campus in 1920, summer play production became a regular feature at the University of Iowa.
 In the early 1920s, summer productions were part of the Drama Department curriculum and performances were given by a community/university group called The Out-of-Door Players.
 Performances were presented at several locations including City Park, the slope to the west of Old Capitol, and the Quadrangle courtyard.
 Performances were so popular that one performance during the summer of 1921 was reported to have had an audience of 2,000.